ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 }
 ```

-Example response for an anonymous Reader who does not have access because they have read 5 out of 5 free articles:
+Below is an example response for an anonymous Reader who does not have access because they have read 5 out of 5 free articles:

 ```js
 {